 The normal Undergraduate year is approximately 30 weeks, arranged in three terms and currently divided into two Semesters.
-The course normally lasts four years, although it is possible to take a gap year or spend time abroad at an approved university.
+The course normally lasts three years (four years if doing foundation year), although it is possible to take a gap year or spend time abroad at an approved university.

-Every Honours student studies 120 credits in each Stage (or year), resulting in MEng candidates completing 480 credits.
+Every Honours student studies 120 credits in each Stage (or year), resulting in BEng.
+Candidates completing 360 credits.
+A University credit is equivalent of 10 student study notional hours.
+Each module is a self-contained part of the programme of study and carries a credit rating.
+After successful completion of three years full-time study, students will receive a degree of Bachelor of Engineering (BEng).
 Candidates must complete one Stage before proceeding to the next; the only part-time study is limited provision for the repetition of failed modules.

 All students follow the same programmes in Stages 1, 2 and 3.
-In the fourth year, students elect to follow a specialisation.
+It may be possible for a student to continue the programme for 4 years to obtain an MEng.
+Honours degree by transferring to this programme at the end of Stage 3.
+There is a Faculty Foundation Year for candidates not adequately qualified to embark on Stage 1 of Degree Programmes.